robertbutacu/capgemini-scala-101-courses/README.md

       - anatomy of a controller function
       - keywords: @Inject() and others
       - connectors and their crucial importance in our platform architecture

+Throughout the resources, I will also be referencing chapters from https://github.com/robertbutacu/bachelor-degree-work.